-In 2009 and 2011, Montana lawmakers nibbled around the edges of DUI reform by enacting measures dealing exclusively with repeat offenders.
-In 2013, Montana must address the entire drunk driving problem by requiring ignition interlocks for all first time convicted drunk drivers.
+In 2003, Montana enacted a .08 BAC per se law.
+Since, 2003, Montana lawmakers have only nibbled around the edges of DUI reform by enacting measures dealing exclusively with repeat offenders.
+MADD urges Montana lawmakers to consider legislation to require ignition interlocks for all offenders.

 NOTE: Binge Alcohol Use is defined as drinking five or more drinks on the same occasion (i.e., at the same time or within a couple hours of each other) on at least 1 day in the past 30 days.